Skip to content

 • Privileged account inventory with written business justification for each elevated account

-• MFA required and documented for all remote access, cloud applications, and tax software portals
+• Multi-Factor Authentication (MFA) required and documented for all remote access, cloud applications, and tax software portals

 • Password policy specifying minimum length (12+ characters), complexity requirements, and prohibition on reuse